AI-generated models could bring more diversity to the industry – or leave it with less - ExBulletin

 AI-generated models could bring more diversity to the industry – or leave it with less

+The virtual twin was generated by artificial intelligence and once appeared as a stand-in for the real Alexsandrah during a photo shoot.
+Alexsandrah, who goes by her first name professionally, in turn receives credit and compensation each time the AI version of herself is used as a human model.

 Alexsandrah says she and her alter ego mirror each other down to their baby hairs.
-And it's yet another example of how AI is transforming creative industries and the way humans may or may not be compensated.
+And it's yet another example of how AI is transforming the creative industries and how humans may or may not get paid.

 Proponents say the growing use of AI in fashion modeling highlights diversity in all shapes and sizes, allowing consumers to make more tailored purchasing decisions, reducing fashion waste from product returns.
 And digital modeling saves companies money and creates opportunities for people who want to work with this technology.